security-alliance/frameworks/src/community-management/telegram.md

 # Telegram Security
 tag: [Community & Marketing]

 Telegram, in its default mode, is actually not providing end-to-end encryption between users.
-If it's important to have end-to-end encryption, using a messenger suc has [Signal](https://signal.org/) should be used instead.
+If it's important to have end-to-end encryption, using a messenger such has [Signal](https://signal.org/) should be used instead.
 With that said, Telegram is popular in the crypto ecosystem, and as such you can find some best practices below when it comes to securing Telegram.

 ## Standard Security